 Project SIRAS on Strengthening the fight against firearms trafficking in Southeastern Europe with a duration of 36 months is implemented by the Romanian Police, as lead partner, together with SELEC and law enforcement authorities from Republic of Albania, Bosnia and Herzegovina, Republic of Bulgaria and Italian Republic.

 Project SIRAS aims strengthening the capacities of the law enforcement agencies in Southeastern Europe to fight against firearms trafficking.
 It has been designed to support the use in the EU member states and in the SELEC member countries of data collection/analytic capabilities regarding firearms, to consolidate the investigation capacity, as well as joint investigations, police cooperation and exchange of best practices between LEAs in the region.

-Project FAIT (Fight Against Illegal Trade) is financed by PMI IMPACT – a global grant initiative by Philip Morris International to support projects dedicated to fighting illegal trade and related crimes on strengthening the fight against firearms trafficking in Southeastern Europe.
+Project FAIT (Fight Against Illegal Trade) is financed by PMI IMPACT – a global grant initiative by Philip Morris International to support projects dedicated to fighting illegal trade and related crimes.

 Over the recent decades, illicit trade has constantly increased in profitability for organized crime groups, subsequently causing significant financial loses for states’ revenue systems, especially those situated in the EU.
 As this illegal activity became more profitable in terms of financial benefits, it might risk the financial stability of EU and non EU markets.
 The project aims at increasing the operational capacity of SELEC and its Member States in order to create an efficient response in fighting against smuggling phenomena.